-Design Mistakes – Furniture Against a Wall
+Design Mistakes to Avoid – Putting your Couch Against a Wall

 I started my Design Mistakes series many years ago.
-It began as a way to showcase some of the mistakes I made around my own home while helping others to learn the dos and donโts when it comes to home design.
+It began as a way to showcase some of the mistakes I made around my own home while helping others to learn the do’s and donโ€™ts when it comes to home design.
 Well, it quickly turned into my most popular series here on the blog!

 Here are the top five posts from the series.
-Or you can peruse them all right here.
+Or, you can peruse them all right here.

-Design Mistake โ Furniture Against a Wall
+Design Mistake โ€“ Furniture Against a Wall

-Furniture arranging is a tough part of the design process, especially when it comes to the living room.
-Where should you put the couch, the chairs, and your coffee table?
-It can be tough to nail the perfect living room layout and I often see people shoving all of their furniture against the perimeter of the room.
+It can be tough to nail the perfect living room layout, and I often see people shoving all of their furniture against the perimeter of the room.
 I’m not a huge fan of this look, BUT this design mistake comes with a lot of gray area that I want to review here today.

 The Gray Area